 Using the 22.5W power brick and cable that came with the unit, it took roughly 4 hours to get the device up to 100%, which is quite a while compared to a lot of other phones out there, so be sure to charge it before going to bed, so you wake up to a full battery.

-With an attractive physical design, above-average camera quality, and good battery life, the Redmi Note 9 is a promising entry-level device that doesn’t skimp out on performance and build quality.
+With an attractive physical design, above-average camera quality, and good battery life, the Redmi Note 9 is a promising mid-range device that doesn’t skimp out on performance and build quality.

-By no means is this a hardware beast, but for what it can offer at a very competitive price point, it’s a pretty good choice for those looking to buy an affordable yet respectable device.
-The Redmi Note 9 is priced at PHP 7,990 for the 3+64GB variant and PHP 9,990 for the 4+128GB.
+By no means is this a hardware beast, but for what it can offer at a very competitive price point, it’s a pretty good choice for those looking to buy a mid-range class smartphone with an entry-level price.

 Xiaomi Redmi Note 9 specs: